clyso/chorus/docker-compose/README.md

     ERROR: Bucket 'test' does not exist
     ERROR: S3 error: 404 (NoSuchBucket): The specified bucket does not exist
     ```
-6. See `test` bucket avaiable for replication:
+6. See `test` bucket available for replication:
     ```shell
     % chorctl repl buckets -u user1 -f main -t follower BUCKET